tfreitasleal/QxWebDriver-NET/Source/Wisej.Qooxdoo.WebDriver/Readme.txt

 3) debug your tests until Visual Studio hits the breakpoint and pauses
 3) go to the browser and open the developer tools

-This feature is supported on Firefox and Edge but no on Chrome or Opera.
+This feature is supported on Firefox and Edge but not on Chrome or Opera.